nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_tiering/objects_tiering.rst

    .. note::

-   	If you are only doing this Tiering lab
+    If you are only doing Objects Tiering lab:

     - Create your source bucket using the procedure in *Create Bucket In Prism* section in :ref:`objects_versioning_access_control`
     - Populate your source bucket with objects (data) using procedure *Uploading Multiple Files to Buckets with Python)* in :ref:`objects_cli_scripts`